suzannepk/mpi_parallel/README.md

 ```

 Things to note:
 - This runs the loop in serial, one iteration after the other, but the different iterations of the loop do not depend on each other.
 For example, dot += a[1] * b[1]; does not depend on dot += a[2] * b[2];.
-Therefore, there is an opportunity to execute the elements of the loop in parallel on different processors.
+So, there is an opportunity to execute the elements of the loop in parallel on different processors.
+  - C code allocates memory in two main ways: the stack and the heap.
+These are not physical locations in memory, but rather two different ways the C compiler and runtime manage memory.
+     - Stack: Fast, automatically managed memory for local variables; size must be known at compile time and disappears when the function ends.
+     - Heap: Flexible, manually managed memory for data that can change size or outlive a single function; allocated with malloc/free at runtime.
-This code places the entire set of vectors in a single pool of memory in an area called the stack.
+-This code places the entire set of vectors in a single pool of memory in an area called the stack.
 Memory on the stack must be allocated before the program runs, so the size N of all arrays is fixed when the code compiles.

+# Parallel Thinking

 - Let's imagine that our class is going to divide the work of calculating the elements of this dot product between its members.
 We are going to give each person a "chunk" of the dot product to calculate so most of the work can be done in parallel, and then one person will be responsible for gathering all the different chunks and adding their results together.